HarirFahem/SNAKE/README.md

   In carrying out this project, we had several Steps, thanks to which we were able to frame our work, and do our research in a well-organized way.

 The steps that have been set to carry out this work are the following:

-We create our window , it will be a GraphicsScene with its own properties , and we generate the first class which we called MainWindow:
+First We create our window , it will be a GraphicsScene with its own properties , and we generate the first class which we called MainWindow:
 Firstly ,We create our first window (game.h) :
 ```javascript
 class Game:public QGraphicsView